Skip to main content

 • How LP tokens are split after graduation.

-• Whether a Fee Key NFT will be minted and who receives it.
+• Whether a platform Fee Key NFT will be minted.

 • Whether the platform has its own terms, policies, or eligibility rules.